checkeverything.ch

 What is the cheapest streaming service in Switzerland?

-Among paid plans, Amazon Prime Video at CHF 5.90/month is the cheapest, followed by Disney+ Standard with ads at CHF 9.90 and Apple TV+ at CHF 9.99.
+Among paid plans, Amazon Prime Video at CHF 5.90/month is the cheapest, followed by Disney+ Standard with ads at CHF 9.90 and Paramount+ at CHF 9.99.
 SRF Play, RTS Play, RSI Play and Play Suisse are free (funded by the Serafe fee you already pay).

 Can I use a VPN to access the Netflix US catalogue?